-Social sciences advance the understanding of how social structures, institutions, and systems evolve, act, and interact to influence the behavior, effectiveness, and well -being of individuals, groups, regions, and nations.
+Social sciences advance the understanding of how social structures, institutions, and systems evolve, act, and interact to influence the behaviour, effectiveness, and wellbeing of individuals, groups, regions, and nations.
 Society's changing educational, political, economic, and legal objectives are realized through advances and innovations in its social structures and systems.

-The U of A has increased its research capacity in the areas of educational measurement and policy; legal studies, particularly corporate, criminal, and aboriginal law; economics, (including natural resource economics), corporate sustainability, business finance; political and social structures; and information privacy, access, and protection.
-Areas for intended future growth include corporate social responsibility; international business; innovation and entrepreneurship; Aboriginal social structures and systems; and educational technology.
+The U of A has increased its research capacity in the areas of educational measurement and policy; legal studies, particularly corporate, criminal, and Aboriginal law; economics (including natural resource economics), corporate sustainability, and business finance; political and social structures; and information privacy, access, and protection.
+Areas for intended future growth include corporate social responsibility, international business, innovation and entrepreneurship, Aboriginal social structures and systems, and educational technology.

-The University of Alberta is the lead institution for the multidisciplinary CIHR Alberta Network Environments for Aboriginal Health Research, which assembles professionals in Aboriginal healthcare, education, public health, sociology, nursing, and nutrition.
+The U of A is the lead institution for the multidisciplinary CIHR Alberta Network Environments for Aboriginal Health Research, which assembles professionals in Aboriginal health care, education, public health, sociology, nursing, and nutrition.
 As well, the U of A's Aboriginal Health and Education initiative investigates culturally appropriate health care and services, and indigenous approaches to health service and delivery issues.

 Impact on Alberta.
-Alberta's research agendas for managing cumulative effects of resource development and for developing a bioeconomy identify notions of "social license," corporate responsibility, community resiliency, and engagement as central challenges.
+Alberta's research agendas for managing cumulative effects of resource development and for developing a bioeconomy identify notions of "social licence," corporate responsibility, community resiliency, and engagement as central challenges.
 The U of A provides broad socio-economic research capacity for addressing these complex challenges.
-This capacity can inform policy and program development related to areas such as market-based instrument programs for the provision of natural resources such as water; land use; community response to climate and population change pressures; and the collaborative community management and use of natural resources.
-Research capacity in professional learning, communities of practice, and life-long learning also directly addresses the labour and workplace needs of both urban and rural communities.
+This capacity can inform policy and program development related to areas such as marketbased instrument programs for the provision of natural resources such as water; land use; community response to climate and population change pressures; and the collaborative community management and use of natural resources.
+Research capacity in professional learning, communities of practice, and lifelong learning also directly addresses the labour and workplace needs of both urban and rural communities.

-The University of Alberta's continued investment in educational technology, as well as educational research and learning programs with Aboriginal partners, contributes to ensuring effective and inclusive educational systems and structures in both urban and non-urban communities.
+The U of A's continued investment in educational technology, as well as educational research and learning programs with Aboriginal partners, contributes to ensuring effective and inclusive educational systems and structures in both urban and non-urban communities.
 The U of A intends to develop additional research capacity development in entrepreneurship, innovation ecosystems, and technology commercialization; these topics have emerged as key issues within Alberta's diversification agenda.